a-vinod/a-vinod.github.io/index.markdown

 layout: home
 ---

-*Hello!*
+*Hello!* Welcome to my notebook.

-Welcome to my notebook!
-I call it a notebook to signify the personal nature of this website.

-These notes may include my brainstorms, half-baked thoughts, and potentially ridiculous fun ideas in tech and sometimes climate/sustainability.
+This blog functions as a home for my side projects and fun ideas in software engineering, computer architecture, and climate/sustainability.

-I hope I can reach an audience who shares my enthusiasm and optimism.